user101235/BonziWORLD-Enhanced/README.md

 **This bonziworld respository houses the source code to BonziWORLD: Enhanced.**
 <br>
 The source code has been made public because I would like to move on from this project and work on something else.
 Since it's just been sitting here collecting dust, I figured I should make this public.
-Who knows, maybe somebody will find this useful.
+Who knows, maybe somebody will find this useful. <br>**Note:** I'll still be updating this from time to time.
 <br><br>
 ## What is this?
 BonziWORLD Enhanced is a fork of vanilla BonziWORLD which provides simple qol improvements and bug fixes to the original.